Skip to content

 But use advice to supplement your judgment, not replace it.

-Which sucks because we already know the answers.
-All we’re missing is the courage to act.
+And most of the time, we already know the answer.
+All we're missing is the courage to act.

 I hope that gives you a toolkit to handle pretty much any decision you’re faced with.
 And that you got a few laughs along the way.